About the club

 Who we are:

 The club is managed by a group of dedicated volunteers and we have members who are qualified kayak instructors.
 All of our activities are run with safety and child protection as the first priority and our instructors/ volunteers are Garda Vetted through Canoeing Ireland.
-We are closely linked with Cabra for Youth and share the equipment and facilities that they have built up over the past 6 years.
+We are closely linked with Cabra for Youth and share the premises and equipment.

 The club began to run its activities from the harbour at Lock 6 and over the past few years with support from Waterways Ireland, Transdev, Dublin City Council, Iarnrod Eireann and funding from the Sports Capital Grant Scheme, Cabra for Youth and Cabra Kayak Club have rebuilt the Lock Keepers Cottage at Lock 6 and activities run from there weekly.